Key course information

 Before a learner begins this qualification, an Initial Assessment is undertaken.
 This provides the evidence to determine the starting point of learning and assessment.
-This will include checking if the candidate has the language, literacy, and numeracy skills necessary to achieve the qualification, and this identifies what candidates needs to learn.

 Learners will need to be working in the role of Deputy or Manager in an appropriate setting, or have the opportunity to carry out responsibilities associated with these roles, to be able to study for the Level 5 Diploma in Leadership for Health and Social Care and Children and Young People’s Settings (England).